 What got me thinking about this was a Twitter question I received earlier this week.
 I had mentioned my new “hearable”, the Nuheara IQBuds, and someone asked if I’d consider getting a similar product with a built in assistant.
 I probably would, provided I had a choice of assistants.

 In fact, the IQBuds do work with Siri today.
 One tap on the capacitive earbuds brings Siri into my ears as long as my Bluetooth-connected iPhone is within range.
 And my Apple Watch 3 with LTE provides Siri pretty much from anywhere as long as my iPhone is powered on at home.

 This isn’t to suggest that every activity on a smartphone is suited for use on an alternative device or through a smart speaker.
-Obviously, I’m not browsing the web on my non-phone devices, nor am I playing games, using highly engaging apps or creating content such as this post.
+Obviously, I’m not browsing the web on my non-phone devices, nor am I playing games, nor am I doing a cell phone number lookup on my fridge, using highly engaging apps or creating content such as this post.

 But think about what we can now do on a non-phone device through smart speakers, digital assistants and the like.

 You don’t always need a phone to place a call or send a text, for example.
 These functions are migrating to Google Home and Amazon Echo speakers; the latter having just gained text messaging if you have an Android phone.